JetBrains-Research/astminer/README.md

 It is designed to be very easily extensible to new languages.

-`astminer` lets you create end2end pipeline of data processing.
+`astminer` lets you create an end-to-end pipeline to processing code for machine learning models.
-It allows convert source code, cloned from VCS to suitable for training datasets.
+It allows to convert source code cloned from VCS to formats suitable for training.
-To do that, `astminer` provides multiple steps to handle data:
+To achieve that, `astminer` caters for multiple data processing steps:
 - [filters](./docs/filters.md) to remove redundant samples from data
 - [label extractors](./docs/label_extractors.md) to create label for each tree
 - [storages](./docs/storages.md) to define storage format.